Wawa (company): Name and logo

+Wally Goose, an anthropomorphic Canada goose wearing a Wawa shirt, is the mascot for the company, and is used in store openings and marketing material.

 Leadership

 The current CEO of Wawa is Chris Gheysens, who succeeded Howard Stoeckel in January 2013.
 Eleuthère (Thère) du Pont has served as both the CFO and president, but is no longer associated with the company.
 Richard "Dick" Wood Jr. is chairman of the board of directors.
 Many Wood family members are active in the company.
 Although Wawa is a family-run business, Wawa associates own roughly 50% of the company, more than 40% of which is owned through the company's employee stock-ownership program.

 Holdings and locations

 In 2015, Wawa ranked 34th on the Forbes magazine list of the largest private companies, with total revenues of $9.68 billion.
 As of 2016, Wawa employs over 22,000 people in 720+ stores (450+ offering gasoline).
 As of 2008, Wawa's New Jersey stores were concentrated mostly in South Jersey.